94Uv20904/Group-18-Capstone-Project/README.md

    - The system checks for well-known physics myths.
 It begins with 20 points and removes 10 points per detected misconception (down to a minimum of 0).

 **Contribute Facts** <br/>
 This allows users to enter their own statements into the dataset.
 Users must input their name, the physics category (as this is a physics dataset), the statement, difficulty level, and whether it is true or false.
 Users may also toggle for additional AI verificiation (via Ollama).
-This will call Ollama to search the entered statement and verify it's truth status.
-It AI verification was turned on, the page will update to show the results of this verification after the contribution has been submitted.
+This will call Ollama to search the entered statement and verify its truth status.
+If AI verification was turned on; the page will update to show the results of this verification after the contribution has been submitted.

 These statements will not be automatically be added to the database.
 Instead, they will move to the Review Queue for a final review.